Diabetes and Coronavirus (COVID-19)

 There are everyday precautions you can take to help keep you healthy.

-- Wash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing, or having been in a public place.
+- Wash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, sneezing or spending time in a public place.

-- If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.
+- If soap and water are not available, use a hand sanitizer that contains at least 60 percent alcohol.

 - Wash your hands after touching surfaces in public places.

 - Avoid touching your face, nose, eyes, etc.

 Avoid close contact